When is Lohri Festival ?

 Lohri’s songs note that the god of the Indian Sun asked for heat and thanked him for his return.
 The festival is explained by other legends as a folk reverence for fire (Agni) or Lohri’s goddess.

 Lohri is held on the 13th of January each year, marking the end of the winter season and the best harvest time for crops such as sugarcane.
-This year Lohri festival falls on Wednesday.
 Lohri is a day off for most of the people in Punjab, especially schools and government employees.
-Historically, it is aligned with the Vikrama calendar as Makar Sankranti and the day before the Maghi calendar festival in India.

-To know when is lohri in this year check All Indian Festivals Calendar .
+To know other Indian Festivals date in this year check All Indian Festivals Calendar .

 There is a lot of folklore about Lohri.
 It’s a festival where people say goodbye to the winter season and welcome the longer, brighter days of the spring season.
 The earth is closest to the sun at this point in time.
 The ancient folktale Dulla Bhatti can be connected to the roots of the Lohri festival.
 Almost when some small groups of young children knock on the door of the houses by the end of the 1st week of January month and begin to sing the Lohri folk song Dulla Bhatti people give them sugar, sesame seeds, money, popcorns, etc. as blessings from their elderly ones.